vuepress/ecosystem/docs/plugins/watermark.md

 ## Options

-### global

-- Type： `boolean`

-- Default： `true`

-- Details：Enable watermark globally.

-  When enabled globally, a watermark will be added to all pages.

-  If not enabled globally, specify which pages need the watermark using [filter](#filter).

-### filter
+### enabled

-- Type： `(page: Page) => boolean`
+- Type: `boolean | ((page: Page) => boolean)`

-- Default： `() => true`

-- Details：When `global` is set to `false`,
+- Default: `false`

+- Details:

   Specify which pages need to have watermarks added.

-  Pages that return `true` will have watermarks added.
+  Pages with `true` value will have watermarks added.

+### watermarkOptions

+- Type: `WatermarkOptions`

+- Default: `undefined`

+- Details: Please refer to the [watermark-js-plus](https://zhensherlock.github.io/watermark-js-plus/zh/config/) configuration options.

+#### watermarkOptions.parent

+- Type: `string`

+- Default: `body`

+- Details: Parent element selector for adding watermark.

+  By default, it is inserted into the body, but you can specify inserting it into a specific element on the page.

 ### delay

-- Type： `number`
+- Type: `number`

-- Default： `500`
+- Default: `500`

-- Details：Delay for adding watermarks.
+- Details: Delay for adding watermarks.
 In milliseconds.

   This delay will only take effect when adding watermarks to a specific element on the page.

-  After switching routes, a delay is required before adding watermarks.

-### watermarkOptions

-- Type： `WatermarkOptions`

-- Default： `undefined`

-- Details： Please refer to the [watermark-js-plus](https://zhensherlock.github.io/watermark-js-plus/zh/config/) configuration options.

-#### watermarkOptions.parent

-- Type： `string`

-- Default： `body`

-- Details：Parent element selector for adding watermark.

-  By default, it is inserted into the body, but you can specify inserting it into a specific element on the page.
+  A delay is required when the watermark parent is rerendered when switching pages.

 ## Frontmatter